Limmen/gym-idsgame/experiments/README.md

 det: 2
 ```

+The environment has sparse rewards (+1,-1 rewards are given at the terminal state of each episode)

 ### Training Experiments

 Experiments where one or two of the agents are using some learning algorithm to update their policy.